 Bendy Jet, Emb180 (taxi to the runway, then 180 for taxi back to ramp), WiSCOD (Whistling Shitcan of Death)

 EMB ERJ: Brazillian Tube of Death, Jungle Jet, Brasilia Jet (Really p***es off the pilots...)

 Ercoupe: Scarecoupe, Air Scoop

-Fokker 27: The Dutch Dog Whistle, Whistle Pig, The Converter - (ie, it converted
+Fokker 27: The Dutch Dog Whistle, The Egg Beater, Whistle Pig, The Converter - (ie, it converted

 Fokker 28: WhisperJet, She Who's Afraid of Snow